2/6/2025

 Tom Wilson

 Let me make a comment and then turn it over to Mario.
-So first, as you know, we don't give forward looking projections on PIF growth.
-So what we've said to help bring some clarity to it is we're just gonna give you the numbers every month like we do with cats and you can decide what you wanna do with that.
-We're obviously already growing at home and we have plans and we talked a little bit in the press release on where we're growing at all.
-So we're not growing in auto, but in total we're not growing in auto.
-So Mario's working on it.
-Mario, you wanna talk about what you got going?
-Yeah,
+So first, as you know, we don't give forward-looking projections on PIF growth, so what we've said to help bring some clarity to it is we're just going to give you the numbers every month like we do with cats, and you can decide what you want to do with that.
+We're obviously already growing at home, and we have plans, and we talked a little bit in the press release on where we're growing at auto, but in total, we're not growing at auto, so Mario's working on that.
+Mario, you want to talk about what you've got going on?

 speaker

-thanks for the question, Rob.
-Look, I'd say the objective of transformative growth is to grow policies in force and gain market share in the property liability business.
-That's our goal, that's our objective.
-Having said that, as Tom mentioned, we're currently growing the homeowners business.
-We think there's a real opportunity in the market and we're gonna continue to lean in on that one.
-A, because we've got really strong capabilities.
-B, there's disruption in the market that we can take advantage of and we like the prospects of continuing to grow homeowners.
+Yeah, thanks for the question, Rob.
+Look, I'd say the objective of transformative growth is to grow policies and force and gain market share in the property liability business.
+That's our goal.
+That's our objective.
+Having said that, as Tom mentioned, we're currently growing the homeowner's business.
+We think there's a real opportunity in the market.
+We're going to continue to lean in on that one, A, because we've got really strong capabilities there.
+B, there's disruption in the market that we can take advantage of, and we like the prospects of continuing to grow homeowners.
 On the auto side, we think despite the fact that policies are declining, we're really well positioned to lean into growth going forward for a variety of reasons.
-I think the first is you've seen the new business momentum build over the course of 2024 in part due to your first question, our advertising investment that we've increased throughout the year.
-But we've also been doing things like unwinding, underwriting restrictions and looking to accelerate growth across all distribution channels.
-We're gonna continue to fully leverage our broad distribution capabilities alongside that marketing investment, continue to roll out the new affordable, simple and connected product.
+I think the first is you've seen the new business momentum increase. build over the course of 2024, in part due to your first question, our advertising investment that we've increased throughout the year.
+But we've also been doing things like unwinding underwriting restrictions and looking to accelerate growth across all distribution channels.
+We're going to continue to fully leverage our broad distribution capabilities alongside that marketing investment, continue to roll out the new affordable, simple, and connected product.
 We are currently in 31 states.
-We'll continue to expand that over the course of this year that has our most sophisticated pricing, our most contemporary telematics offerings included in that.
-We're gonna continue to leverage capabilities on the all state side into national general.
-Just talked about the growth that we've seen in national general.
-We're gonna leverage middle market capabilities in all state to grow national general in a part of the market that they have less penetration in.
-We're also gonna use national general's capabilities in the non-standard auto space and leverage the all state brand to begin to accelerate growth in that space.
-So we've got a lot of things that we've both been doing and expect to do in 2025 to accelerate growth.
-And really that was the genesis of the statement.
-Oh yeah, one last point I should have brought up is retention.
+We'll continue to expand that over the course of this year.
+That has our most sophisticated pricing, our most contemporary telematics offerings included in that.
+We're going to continue to leverage capabilities across on the Allstate side into National General.
+Jess talked about the growth that we've seen in National General.
+We're going to leverage middle market capabilities in Allstate to grow National General in a part of the market that they have less penetration in.
+We're also going to use National General's capabilities in the non-standard auto space and leverage the Allstate brand to begin to accelerate growth in that space.
+So we've got a lot of things that we've both been doing and expect to do in 2025 to accelerate growth, and really that was the genesis of the statement.
+Oh, yeah, one last point I should have brought up is retention.
 Yeah, everything I talked about was on the new business side.
-We've seen the adverse impact of retention as we've been having to raise prices over the last couple of years to improve margins.
-The good news is auto margins are back where we would want them to be in the mid 90s range.
+You know, we've seen the adverse impact of retention as we've been having to raise prices over the last couple of years to improve margins.
+The good news is auto margins are back where we would want them to be in the mid-'90s range.
 The downside of that is retention has taken a hit.
 Some of that will come back as we are less active in taking prices going forward because of where margins sit.
-But additionally, and more importantly, we're gonna proactively lean into reaching out to customers, helping them save money by making sure they're getting all the appropriate discounts.
+But additionally, and more importantly, we're going to proactively lean into reaching out to customers, helping them save money by making sure they're getting all the appropriate discounts.
 They've got the right coverage levels that meet their specific needs.
-And the objective there is to improve affordability, improve customer satisfaction and retention.
-And that will be additive to our growth trends.
+And the objective there is to improve affordability, improve customer satisfaction and retention, and that will be additive to our growth trends.

 speaker